 We flew Emirates from Dublin and paid a little extra for the stopovers.
-The Emirati government actually subsidizes their two national carries (including the vastly expanding Etihad airline based out of their capital, Abu Dhabi) to bring more tourists into their country by consistently providing competitive fares with better service than most airlines provide (free cocktails in coach!).
-The United Arab Emirates has tons of oil money but they know it will run out some day so they have created an expensive grandiose desert play land to draw tourists and investment.
-Emirates has 3 flights a day from Dubai to Melbourne and 2 of them stop in Singapore, so we took advantage and had a great time in both cities.
-It’s a very long trip to Australia so it’s worth breaking it up and experiencing a couple cool cities.
+The Emirati government actually subsidizes their two national carries (including quickly expanding Etihad airline based out of their capital, Abu Dhabi) to bring more tourists into their country by consistently providing competitive fares with better service than most airlines provide.
+They even serve free cocktails in coach!

-Yes Singapore can be very expensive and the amount of shopping centers with top end outlets is a ridiculous spectacle.
-On the flipside, having an abundance of Guchi, Prada and Louis Vuitton stores all over the city kinda diminishes their exclusivity (as does ripoff models that can be purchased around southeast Asia), and given all the poverty in this world, we kinda dig that aspect.
-You cannot drink as cheaply as you can in most places in Southeast Asia because the taxes on alcohol are high and it’s predominantly a very wealthy small nation.
-The unnecessary discrepancy of wealth however means you can still eat and drink at local places cheap because much of the labor is cheap.
+The huge disparity of wealth in Singapore means you can still eat and drink at local places cheap because much of the labor is inexpensive.
 Many Malaysians are granted guest worker visas and they generally make about $24 Singapore a day (around $20 US), working up to 16 hour shifts.
 To put this in perspective, a Singapore sling at the Long Bar at the Raffles Hotel, where the cocktail originated, costs $30.
 As Kurt Vonnegut would say, hi ho.

 Bell and I found many local places where we could drink massive 633 ml Tiger beers for around $5-$6 Singapore dollars and ate most meals in cheap local restaurants in the neighborhood of $3-$6 Singapore dollars.
 We even ate a tasty vegetarian meal in a food court for $2.
 Contrary to popular belief, you can have an excellent time in Singapore for very little.